 COVID-19 has demanded continuous and accelerated digital innovation in local authorities.
 Cyber threats continue to develop in size and sophistication; and the fast-paced digital transformation and organisational change within local authorities throughout COVID-19 has created and exposed new vulnerabilities in technology, processes, skills and training.
 The risk associated with a cyber incident is greater than ever.

-We are building on our support offer to local authorities by piloting a new programme on cyber security – the LGA Cyber 360 – which will provide six participating councils with a funded opportunity to gain advice, support, and a fresh perspective, from experts and peers.
+The LGA Cyber 360 builds on our support offer to local authorities by providing all participating councils with a funded opportunity to gain a fresh perspective on their cyber security culture, with advice, recommendations and insights from experts and peers.

 The programme will:

-- help councils to better understand what 'good' looks like without dictating specific outcomes or actions to be taken
+- support councils to better understand what 'good' looks like without dictating specific outcomes or actions to be taken

 Please note that this programme will not act as a form of compliance, accreditation, health check, or any other directive- or assurance-based model.